wolfgangheinz/Markdown/prd.md

 # Product Requirements Document (PRD): Offline Markdown Editor

 ## 1. Goal
 Provide a **self-contained, offline Markdown editor** (HTML + JS + CSS, no backend) that works in restricted corporate environments (e.g., Edge browser), supporting split edit/preview, GitHub-style Markdown, file operations, and basic export.
+The purpose is to give users a local alternative so they don’t have to paste sensitive Markdown into third-party web tools; all editing and preview happen in the browser.

 ---